 Board members are expected to attend the company’s annual meeting of shareholders and be available to speak with Xerox stakeholders.
-To communicate with the non-management directors, you may directly contact the Chairman of the Xerox Corporate Governance Committee at the address as it appears on the company’s website at: www.xerox.com/about-xerox/citizenship/corporate-governance/guidelines.
+To communicate with the non-management directors, you may directly contact the Chairman of the Xerox Corporate Governance Committee at the “Contact the Board” link at www.xerox.com/governance.

 Executive Sessions of Outside Directors

 Each regularly scheduled Board meeting includes an executive session of only the independent directors.

 Xerox has four standing committees: Audit, Compensation, Corporate Governance and Finance.
 Each is composed entirely of independent directors.

 The purpose of the Audit Committee is to assist in Board oversight of the following:

 - Integrity of the company’s financial statements

 - Company’s risk assessment policies and practices, including the Enterprise Risk Management (ERM) process, and preview the ERM assessment and process for subsequent review by the Board

 - Performance of our independent auditors and internal audit function

 - Preparation of the Audit Committee report to be included in our annual proxy statement